bluesky-social/atproto-website/content/guides/identity.md

 # Identity

-The `at://` identity system has a number of requirements:
+The ATP identity system has a number of requirements:

 * **ID provision.** Users should be able to create global IDs which are stable across services.
 These IDs should rarely change to ensure that links to their content are stable.
 * **Public key distribution.** Distributed systems rely on cryptography to prove the authenticity of data and provide end-to-end privacy.
 The identity system must publish their public keys with strong security.